 We want to stay in touch with you throughout your time in the program.
-Memos, announcements, and essential information are delivered to you through your HIU email and your student mailbox, which is located in the Wilson Graduate Lounge.
+Memos, announcements, and essential information are delivered to you through your HIU email.
 Your student portal is where you will log in to register for classes each semester, receive financial aid information, and stay up to date on your student account.
 This account, along with your student email account (firstname.lastname@hiu.edu), should be checked a couple of times a week, as these will be the primary means of communication throughout your time in the program.